-I spent my early career as a producer and editor at the PBS series Nature.
-During that time, I learned photography.
-My work has been published in The New York Times, The Brooklyn Paper, PDX Parent magazine, Transportation Alternatives magazine and more.
-I've also shot photos for book covers, movie posters, and a live panel discussion (at the Brooklyn Museum of Art) on Women and Street Art.
+Throughout the years, I have studied photography.
+I take my camera almost everywhere I go, from Mayan ruins in a Guatemalan jungle, to abandoned subterranean regions of Manhattan, to hidden, rocky intertidal zones along the Pacific Coast.
+My photos have been published in The New York Times, The Brooklyn Paper, and PDX Parent magazine.
+I've also shot photos for book and album covers, movie posters, and a live panel discussion (at the Brooklyn Museum of Art) on "Women and Street Art".